 Leaders from Africa, Asia, and Latin America met October 4 to 6 in Hyderabad, India, to share lessons learned from initiatives supported by the Tenure Facility.
-The fifth Tenure Facility Learning Exchange brought together 49 participants from nine countries.
+The fifth Tenure Facility Learning Exchange brought together about 75 participants from nine countries.
 It was co-hosted by the Indian School of Business (ISB), the Rights and Resources Initiative (RRI), and the Tenure Facility.

 Three major themes emerged from the discussions: the business case for supporting community land rights; the importance of securing recognition of women’s land rights on the ground; and the crucial role secure tenure plays in preventing conflict and preserving peace.